Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/content-starting.md

 <img src="../images/manage-members-pending-access.png" alt="The dialog showing pending access requests" width="100%" />

-The file owner can also pre-allow access for chosen team/project members by using the **Manage Access** option under the *Automatic* and *Manual* permission types.
+The file owner can also pre-allow access for chosen team/project members by using the **Manage Access** option when selecting the file permissions type.

 > [!NOTE] You can change the default file permission type by selecting the *Remember my choice* checkbox.

 **Only Members Can Access** is great when you want your whole team to have quick access to your file.
 If you choose *Only Members Can Access*, Slingshot will automatically grant access to the file providers of the other team/project members.
 That means all project or team members can open and edit the file without asking the owner explicitly for access.

 **All Can Access** is the least restrictive type of permissions.
 Anyone with a link to the file can access it.
 That means any user can open the document, if they have the link to it.
-As an owner of the file you can't control who opens your file unless you change to a more restrictive type of permissions.
+As an owner of the file, you can't control who opens your file unless you change to a more restrictive type of permissions.
 In this case, the link to the file will not be valid anymore for any user outside of the team or project.

 > [!NOTE]
 > Users who want to access a file uploaded to a cloud file provider need not only permissions in Slingshot but also a valid account with that cloud provider.
 For example, when you try to open a file from *OneDrive* shared by another user, you will be asked to log into your *OneDrive* account.
 If you don't have an account with *OneDrive*, Slingshot will deny access.
-This **does not apply** when the file has public permissions and you open it in a browser.
+This **does not apply** when the file has public permissions, and you open it in a browser.

+Find out how file permissions apply when sharing a file in the chat by reading [How Can I Share a File in the Chat?](chat-starting.md).
 ### How to Manage File Permissions?

 Owners can always view and edit the permissions to their files.
 They can also manage the members that already have access.